EpicureanHeron/CRDashboard/README.md

 ## UM > My Content > Copied from Beth: Approval Method
 * Run report, automatically outputs an Excel file
 * Name of the file must be `Beth_Approval_Method.xlsx`

+## Running on Command Line

+This script can take a command line argument of an RRC or one special keyword

+Running the following from the command line will pull all data `python dashboard.py`

+Running so only non-pilot units are captured in the analysis `python dashboard.py non-pilot`

+Running for only one RRC
+`python dashboard.py ATHLX`

+Running for multiple RRCs (can take multiple arguments with no cap) `python dashboard.py ATHLX UMDXX UMCXX`